+-https://bicfoundation.org/about/prospectus/

-- $-\underline{https://bicfoundation.org/our-services/individuals/loan-fund-investment-options/}$ - -Enter the state in which you reside to get a list of the rates, as well as a copy of the prospectus. - -BIC Foundation Stewardship Investment Certificates are subject to a 90-day interest penalty for early redemption. - -See BIC Foundation Prospectus for any applicable early redemption penalty exceptions.
+-BIC Foundation Term Certificates are subject to a 90-day interest penalty for early redemption.
+The Fifteen Month Term Certificates are subject to a 182-day interest penalty for early redemptions.

+-See BIC Foundation Prospectus for any applicable early redemption penalty exceptions.